-The TBC is a new project from NC State University’s Reconciliation Ecology Lab, dedicated to mapping the distribution and abundance of bird species in and around the cities of North Carolina’s “Research Triangle”: Raleigh, Durham, Chapel Hill and surrounding municipalities.
+The TriBC is a new project from NC State University’s Reconciliation Ecology Lab, dedicated to mapping the distribution and abundance of bird species in and around the cities of North Carolina’s “Research Triangle”: Raleigh, Durham, Chapel Hill, Carrboro, Cary, and Garner.

 What will the data be used for?

-TBC data will be publicly available to local communities to help build a better understanding of nature and biodiversity right where we live and work, and to inform land use and urban planning.
-By monitoring the changes of diversity and abundance over time we can gain a better understanding of the ecology of our local bird populations.
+TriBC data will be used to help build a better understanding of nature and biodiversity right where we live and work.
+By monitoring the changes in diversity and abundance over time we can gain a better understanding of the ecology of our local bird populations.
 Insights generated from these data can also help improve decision-making regarding local land use and urban development.